TiGi Bed Head Recovery Shampoo And Conditioner Review

 To make matters and odds worse, I’d been heat-straightening my hear from time to time, which had usually been leaving it much more damaged.

 I barely wore any hats that winter.
 I was so gleeful that the Bed Head shampoo and conditioner had worked its magic when being put to that sort of test.
 It’s like I had a secret that so many people wished for.
 The best part of it was that it was so simple.
 My hair was just as wavy and soft as ever.
 I came to love the feeling of the wind blowing my hair in my face because it felt so soft and nourished.

 Later on, I moved to a place where there was unusually hard water.
 For those of you who find that to be a foreign concept, hard water is caused by higher levels of calcium and magnesium in the water.
 Under the wrong hair care, it can make your mane look more like clown hair.
 Jutting out all over, feeling hard and dry, and not falling where you would like it to.

 So, how did everything turn out?
 Well, as I was understandably a little anxious, I started leaving in the conditioner a bit longer than my usual 3-4 minutes.
 My hair adapted really well to the hard water I can even see the results when I swim (yes I’m still an avid swimmer) and forget to bring my Bed Head recovery set.

 My hair feels like I just put on someone else’s hair.
-While I’ve discovered quite a few all-natural solutions since I wrote this review originally, including lemon essential oil, tea tree oil shampoo and shea butter, Tigi Recovery still does the trick for me.
+While I’ve discovered quite a few natural solutions since I wrote this review originally, including lemon essential oil, tea tree oil shampoo, and shea butter, Tigi Recovery still does the trick for me.
 I’m not keeping this “secret” to myself.
 Any shampoo-conditioner pairing that remains so consistent over time is a huge win for me.